isomerpages/moe-bpghs/_admissions/2026 Sec 1 Registration.md

 description: ""
 ---
 <h4><strong>BPGHS warmly welcomes you to our BPian Family!</strong></h4>
-<p>Please note that students who have been posted to BPGHS, <strong><u>do not </u></strong>have
+<p>Please note that students who have been posted to BPGHS <strong><u>do not </u></strong>have
 to report to school on 19 Dec 2025.
-There will be an online Sec 1 Registration for the students to complete by <strong>19 Dec 2025, 5pm.</strong>
+There will be an <strong>online</strong> Sec 1 Registration for the students to complete by <strong>19 December 2025, 5pm.</strong>
 </p>
 <p>Only students interested in the Art Elective Programme (AEP) are required
-to report to school on <strong>Monday, 22 Dec 2025</strong> for the AEP Selection.
+to report to school on <strong>Monday, 22 December 2025</strong> for the AEP Selection.
 Parents may accompany their child to the school on that day to purchase their books and uniform.</p>
 <p>IMPORTANT!
 Please complete the Sec 1 registration with the final submission
 of the FormSG form at the end of this page.</p>
 <p></p>